 Newly adopted puppies and kittens should visit Kitsap Veterinary Hospital in Port Orchard for a complete physical examination as soon as possible.
-The goal is to screen for fleas, ticks, intestinal parasites or any other health problems to ensure that your new family member is healthy and that disease is not transmitted to other animals or humans in your household.
+The first step is to screen for fleas, ticks, intestinal parasites or any other health problems to ensure that your new family member is healthy and that disease is not transmitted to other animals or humans in your household.
 Puppies and kittens are especially vulnerable to parasitic infections that can threaten their health.
 Proper screening and preventive products can help protect them against intestinal worms, fleas and heartworm disease.

 Juvenile pets also have immature immune systems which makes it difficult to fight off disease.
 According to the American Animal Hospital Association, vaccinations are the most effective preventive measure you can take for the health of your pet.

 A visit to your veterinarian is imperative if you notice any of the following:

 - Behavior changes

 - Bad breath, plaque on teeth or bleeding gums